-There are many ways to communicate with customers.
-But if you’re not effectively engaging them with SMS conversations, you’re missing an important piece of the customer experience.
+Texting is one of the easiest ways to talk to friends, but is it helpful when communicating with customers?
+If you’re not effectively engaging your clientele with SMS conversations, you’re missing an important piece of the customer experience.

 According to Pew Research Center, text messaging — most commonly done as SMS messaging — is the most widely used smartphone feature, surpassing phone calls, emails and internet use.

 And it continues to grow.
-Last year, West Interactive Services sent an average of 76.5 million SMS messages per month.
-In June, we sent more than 131 million, creating an estimated year-to-year increase of 87 percent.
+Last year, West sent an average of 76.5 million SMS messages per month.
+This year, we hit more than 131 million in a month, creating an estimated year-to-year increase of 87 percent.

 Phone traffic has increased at a much slower pace, growing by only about 5 percent.
 More and more people simply don’t like calling, so supporting the texting channel has become an important piece of an enjoyable customer experience.